JohnAgapeyev/cobfs4/README.md

 When used this way for initialization, the ownership of the socket passes to cobfs4.
 The user of the library MUST NOT close or modify this socket after this point.

-Read and write calls support both blocking and nonblocking execution.
-The choice is determined by reading the O_NONBLOCK flag on the socket during initialization.

 Reads may be blocking or nonblocking, and the COBFS4_AGAIN error code is returned to signal that EAGAIN was received by the library.
+The decision whether reads are blocking or not is determined by reading the O_NONBLOCK flag on the socket during initialization.
 An application may use existing techniques for handling nonblocking sockets, such as epoll, with the socket passed in during initialization.
 Reads are also limited to returning up to COBFS4_MAX_DATA_LEN bytes per read call.
 The out_len parameter will contain the actual length of the data read.